yykids/Network-VPC/en/overview.md

 #### Internet Gateway

 Generally known as Gateway, it refers to a pathway of a network configured by a subnet to outside.<br>https://en.wikipedia.org/wiki/Gateway_(telecommunications)#Internet_gateway

+#### NAT Gateway

+A passage connected to the outside, similar to the Internet gateway.
+The source IP is converted to a fixed IP for communication.

 #### Routing Table